Edgar Erskine Hume: Early life

 Edgar Erskine Hume was born at the Capital Hotel in Frankfort, Kentucky on 26 December 1889, the only son of Dr. Enoch Edgar Hume and his wife, Mary Ellen South.
 He had a sister called Eleanor Marion, born at "Roselawn" the home of their maternal grandparents.
 He received his preliminary education at the Frankfort High School and the Franklin Institute and entered college in 1904.

 Hume studied medicine at Centre College in Kentucky, being the youngest member of the class, graduating BA in 1908 and MA in 1909.
 While at Centre College he was a member of the Kappa Alpha Order fraternity.
 In the same year he entered Johns Hopkins University where he gained his degree of Doctor of Medicine after four years in 1913.

-He then did further postgraduate studies in Europe, first in Prof. Friedrich von Müller's Clinic at the University of Munich in Germany (1914) then, after the mobilisation of the German army, in the Polyclinic Umberto I at the University of Rome in Italy (1915).
+He then did further postgraduate studies in Europe, first in Prof. Friedrich von Müller's Clinic at the Ludwig-Maximilians-Universität München in Germany (1914) then, after the mobilisation of the German army, in the Polyclinic Umberto I at the University of Rome in Italy (1915).
 After the earthquake in the Abruzzi mountains in January 1915, Hume was put in charge of the medical relief expedition organized by the U.S. Ambassador to Italy.
 He stayed in the country until recalled to America by his mother's death in 1916.

 In 1916 he passed the examination for admission to the Medical Corps of the Army, standing first among the candidates.
 He was commissioned First Lieutenant in the Medical Reserve Corps and admitted to the Army Medical School in Washington, D.C.
 He graduated in February 1917, as first honor graduate, receiving a commission as First Lieutenant in the Regular Army.